Ngoguey42/io/README.md

          - Recall (train/test)
          - Loss
          - Gradient Norm Sum in decoder (what about bias, what about LR?, only use loss?)
-   3. Use `images_seen` in conjunction with `seed` to sample the images
+   2. Use `images_seen` in conjunction with `seed` to sample the images
-   4. Make sure errors (like memory) don't silently crash the page (either recover or alert about crashed page)
+   3. Make sure errors (like memory) don't silently crash the page (either recover or alert about crashed page)
-   5. Repair on firefox
+   4. Repair on firefox
+   5. OWL backend
+   6. Shut down the webworker on abort
+   - time left on training?
    - Foldable panels?
    - Auto scroll at bottom of page?
-   - OWL backend?
    - Replicate `Nav` at bottom of the page?
-   - Shut down the webworker on abort?
    - Some tips at the very bottom? (and theoritical results to reproduce)
+      - Markdown with render engine?
       - Cyclical LR yields good results
       - Batch-size changes the result
          - BS=60000 yields poor results (GD vs SGD)